Andrew Griffiths – Working hard for Burton and Uttoxeter

 Andrew has a background in business, and before he was elected an MP, he worked for his family engineering business and also for a building society in property and finance.
 Away from business, Andrew also worked in the European Parliament, where he was the Conservative Party’s advisor on farming.
 Back in the UK, he has held the important roles of Chief of Staff to Theresa May MP and Eric Pickles MP.

-Originally from Dudley, Andrew lives in Burton with his wife Kate.
+Originally from Dudley, Andrew lives in Burton with his wife Kate and their daughter Alice.
 As a huge Burton Albion supporter he is a regular at the Pirelli Stadium, and given his ardent support for another Burton institution – great British beer, he also enjoys a good pint followed by the occasional curry.